TEvans-Developer/WebInvest.-CTF/README.md

 <b>Can you provide the complete request URI that was used to read the web server available databases?</b>

 <h4>Approach</h4>
 We want to find the threat actors successful attempt that was made.
-Knowing that code 200 is a "successful" code that is returned to the person(s) when making a request to a database and that a common database type such as <i>MySQL</i> is used we can use this information to better filter our searches for our analysis.
+Knowing that codes in the range of 200 is a "successful" code that is returned to the person(s) when making a request to a database and that a common database type such as <i>MySQL</i> is used we can use this information to better filter our searches for our analysis.

 <h3>Steps</h3>

 <b>Step 1</b>
 In the filter bar we will input our threat actors ip address.
-We will then inlcude the "&&" operator which stands for "and", and appened "http.response.code == 200" to it.
+We will then inlcude the "&&" operator which stands for "and" ; appeneding "http.response.code == 200" to it.
 The entire filter should look something like this.
 <br>
 <b>ip.addr == 111.224.250.131 && http.response.code == 200</b>

 <br><b>Step 2</b>
 We want to find the response of 200 that is correlated to the MySQL database.
-We will go to <b>Edit > Find </b> then enter "mysql" into the filter as a string.
+We will go to <b>Edit > Find Packet </b> then enter "mysql" into the filter as a string.

 <br><b>Step 3</b>
-After inputing our filters we will be able to navigate to the packet details in the HTTP layer to find  full URI request made.
+After inputting our filters we will be able to navigate to the packet details in the HTTP portion to find the full URI request made.
 This finding is similar to that of the analysis in question 4.
 <br>![FullURI1](https://github.com/TEvans-Developer/WebInvest.-CTF/assets/140648793/f85544cb-c22b-4f47-9ba9-42577f4f9228)

 <br><b>Step 4 </b>
 To dive a bit deeper we can get more context of the URI request by following the http stream.
-In order to do so we right click the highlighted packet in the packet list, navigate down to the follow option, then click the HTTP Stream.
+In order to do so we right click the highlighted packet in the packet list, navigate down to the <b>follow</b> option, then click the <b>HTTP Stream</b>.
 This will show us the TCP stream request and responses made between our server and the threat actor for this respected packet.
 ![FullURI2](https://github.com/TEvans-Developer/WebInvest.-CTF/assets/140648793/1c0ce75e-0981-4a8d-a76b-e6a4be79421c)